Vishnukarthik444/5th-Sem/README.md

 # Database Management Systems (DBMS) and Software Engineering.
-This repository contains my individual work for college assignments in Database Management Systems (DBMS) and Software Engineering.
+This repository contains my work for college assignments in Database Management Systems (DBMS) and Software Engineering.